 EBCE charges REPLACE the generation charges that PG&E used to charge you.
 It is not a new or additional charge compared to what you used to pay.

 Receive a Monthly Credit

 As an EBCE customer, PG&E issues a Generation Credit each month.
 That credit is the amount PG&E would have charged you for generation services, and it offsets EBCE charges.

 Use the formula below and refer to the following example bill to compare your PG&E bill (including EBCE service) to what you would otherwise pay PG&E (without EBCE service).
-Customers on EBCE's Bright Choice plan can expect to pay slightly less than they would have paid PG&E. Customers on EBCE's Brilliant 100 service pay the same as they would have paid PG&E, but get a greener energy mix.
+Customers on EBCE’s Bright Choice plan can expect to pay slightly less than they would have paid PG&E. Customers on EBCE’s Brilliant 100 service pay the same as they would have paid PG&E, but get a greener energy mix.
 Customers on EBCE’s Renewable 100 service pay slightly more than they would have paid PG&E, but purchase power from 100% California wind and solar.

 A. YOUR ACCOUNT NUMBER

 You will need this number if you change your EBCE service level or opt out of EBCE service.

 B. PG&E DELIVERY CHARGES

 This is PG&E’s charge to deliver electricity over their transmission lines, maintain infrastructure, and provide other services including their customer service and billing.

 This charge covers EBCE’s cost of purchasing clean electricity for customers, plus relevant local taxes.